Magisk-Modules-Alt-Repo/microg_installer/README.md

 Currently, GmsCore v0.2.6.13280 and DroidGuard Helper v0.1.0 are bundled in the module.

-**Note**: Do not disable this module after installing GMS-dependent apps, unless you know what you're doing.
+**Note**: Install this module before installing any GMS-dependent apps, as well as do not disable it after installing such apps, unless you know what you're doing.

 ## Doesn't NanoDroid fix the problem?